 - Canceling a contract or changing insurer

 - Making a complaint about a Belgian home insurance company

 - Holiday home insurance in Belgium

 - Useful resources

-AXA is a leading provider of home insurance in Belgium.
-Their fully customizable insurance policies ensure you have the right coverage for you and your family.
-Calculate a quote today and give yourself peace of mind in your new home with AXA.
+Protect your home and belongings in Belgium with AXA.
+A leading provider of home coverage, their fully customizable insurance policies ensure you have the right coverage for you and your family.
+Whether you're moving to Antwerp or The Ardennes, get a quote today and get peace of mind in your new home with AXA.

 There is a wide range of products available to insure against a variety of risks to homes and their contents in Belgium.
 Typically, home insurance in Belgium comes in two broad types:

 - Tenants insurance, which typically covers liability against damage to property in rented accommodation and can also insure the tenant’s personal belongings against damage or theft.

 - Homeowners insurance, which insures the building against certain forms of damage such as fire or storm damage if you buy a home.
 It can also cover home contents and include third-party liability.

 Some companies also provide additional home insurance for certain requirements, such as landlords insurance, expat home insurance, or flatshare insurance.